demisto/content/Packs/AzureStorage/Integrations/AzureStorage/README.md

 The application must have *user_impersonation* permission and must allow public client flows (can be found under the **Authentication** section of the app).

-## Configure Azure Storage on Cortex XSOAR
+## Configure Azure Storage on Cortex

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.
    * For XSOAR 8.x users: Navigate to **Settings & Info** > **Settings** > **Integrations** > **Instances**.